Nintendo Switch 2: Development

 The Nintendo Switch 2 (right) features a larger screen and larger Joy-Con controllers compared to the original Nintendo Switch (left).

 Rather than the rail system used on the original Switch, the new Joy-Con are connected using magnetic connections.
-Nintendo had originally explored magnetic connections for the first Switch model but the connection was determined to be too wobbly, and they altered the design to the rail approach.
+Nintendo had originally explored magnetic connections for the first Switch model but the connection was determined to be too wobbly.
 With the Joy-Con 2, they refined the magnetic approach, making the connection stronger and easily removed with a mechanical release system.
 With this new system, the Joy-Con now audibly snap when the magnetic connection is made, which Dohta said helped to symbolize the Switch branding.

 The capability of the Joy-Con to be used as computer mice was an idea introduced by Kawamoto who also played games on personal computers, as mouse control would not only allow the Joy-Con to help replace the screen's touch controls when the console is docked, but also could be used to introduce new forms of gameplay.
 Kawamoto said this idea represented Gunpei Yokoi's concept of "lateral thinking of withered technology" that has been part of Nintendo's approach for several decades.
 The Pro Controller was also similarly redesigned for the Switch 2, smoothing out the motions of the joysticks, and adding an audio jack and two programmable buttons in the grips that the player can customize.

-The GameChat feature, which allows players to chat, and to share screens and webcams, is a result of Nintendo developers' own frustration with existing tools they had to use in game development during the 2020 COVID-19 pandemic and shutdowns.
-Existing software solutions allowed them to chat and use webcams but could only share one screen at a time, and they found a makeshift solution by having their webcams pointed at their screens so that all screens were visible at all times.
+The GameChat feature, which allows players to chat, and to share screens and webcams, is a result of Nintendo developers' own frustration with existing tools they had to use in game development during the 2020 COVID-19 pandemic shutdowns.
+Because standard software limited them to one shared screen, they pointed webcams at monitors for constant, simultaneous visibility.
 Kawamoto said that it felt "like we were all in the same place, each bringing our own console to play the game together, which was a lot of fun", leading to the development of the GameChat feature.
-The GameChat feature was developed to minimize the use of system resources that would take away from game performance, and some functionality is based on the same streaming technology that was developed for the Wii U and Wii U GamePad.
+The GameChat feature was developed to minimize the use of system resources that would take away from game performance, and some functionality is based on the same streaming service Wii U Chat that was developed for the Wii U and Wii U GamePad.